 This is where St Paul’s letter to the Ephesians kicks in.
 Read on past chapter 2 verse 8 were he reminds us that we are saved by God’s grace, through faith which is God’s gift to us.
 If you’re a staunch protestant, keep reading past verse 9, where he states that we are not saved by our good works.
 Read on to the punch line of verse 10 where he describes us God’s handiwork, created in Jesus ‘to do good works, which God prepared in advance for us to do.’ (my emphasis).
 God plans a whole lifetime of good works for His people to do at a specific time and in a specific place.
 We have every confidence that God also has back up good works planned for those inevitable time when we screw things up!
 If God planned a major relocation for Abraham, if God planned the birth of Jesus to take place in temporary accommodation, why not move on some of His followers from time to time?

-As the underlying answer to that question could simply be that the grass is greener on the other side of the fence.
-So, we need to be sure that none of God’s pre-planned good works for the Highs in Glenavy would be left undone by a move.
+As the underlying answer to that question could simply be that the grass is greener on the other side of the fence, we needed to be sure that none of God’s pre-planned good works for the Highs in Glenavy would be left undone by a move.
 Indeed, one close friend asked us if we were running away from anything or anyone.
 It was a fair question which necessitated some actions on our part.
-It is in the nature of things to wish that some milestones had been achieved, but having lived through all of 2020 preparing for a move, we are more sure than ever that the time is right to move on.
-Pauline has a very strong vision for her new job and ten months of remote working has reinforced our feeling that the move is needed in order to realise that vision.
+It is in the nature of things to wish that some milestones had been achieved, but in living through 2020 preparing for a move, we are more sure than ever that the time is right to move on.
+Pauline has a very strong vision for her new job and circumstances have reinforced our feeling that the move is needed in order to realise that vision.

 Why move for a job?